Ethics of Business, Trade, and Global Governance Online Conference

 December 4, 2020 |

 The Saint Anselm College Center for Ethics in Business and Governance, in cooperation with the Department of Finance—University of Vienna and the University of St Andrews Centre for Responsible Banking & Finance, will be holding an online conference on Friday December 4, 2020 on the theme, "The Ethics of Business, Trade, and Global Governance."
-The plenary speaker will be Douglas Irwin, the John French Professor of Economics at Dartmouth College.
+The plenary speaker will be Douglas Irwin, the John French Professor of Economics at Dartmouth College, on the topic, "Are We Past 'Peak Globalization'?"

 International trade policies and disputes have dominated domestic and international politics.
 From the continued negotiations in the EU and the UK over Brexit to US-China tariff battles, the questions and debates over international trade and capital flows will not be going away, particularly in the midst, and in the aftermath, of the COVID-19 pandemic.
 Many of these trade discussions highlight the economic benefits and costs of individual trade deals or policies without examining the diverse ethical, economic, social and political ramifications of globalization and trade for global actors as well as for local communities and businesses.
 What is needed now is a more comprehensive, interdisciplinary discussion of the complexities of international commerce.